Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 5. get()

 • Retrieves an item from the queue.
-If empty and block=True, it waits until an item is available.
+If empty and blocking is enabled, waits for an item.

 • Example: